libgdx/libgdx.github.io/_pages/dev/-tutorials/generate.md

 ## What is Gradle?
 libGDX projects are [Gradle](http://www.gradle.org/) projects, which makes managing dependencies and building considerably easier.

-A **dependency management** system is an easy way to pull in third-party libraries into your project, without having to manually download them.
-Instead, the dependency management system just needs you to provide it with the names and versions of the libraries you want to include in your application.
+Gradle is a **dependency management** system and thus provides an easy way to pull in third-party libraries into your project, without having to manually download them.
+Instead, Gradle just needs you to provide it with the names and versions of the libraries you want to include in your application.
 This is all done in the Gradle configuration files.
 Adding, removing and changing the version of a third-party library is as easy as changing a few lines in that configuration file.
 The dependency management system will pull in the libraries you specified from a central repository (in our case [Maven Central](http://search.maven.org/)) and store them in a directory outside of your project.
 Find out more in our [wiki](https://github.com/libgdx/libgdx/wiki/Dependency-management-with-Gradle).
-{: .notice--primary}
+{: .notice--info}

-A **build system** helps with building and packaging your application, without being tied to a specific IDE.
+In addition, Gradle is also a **build system** helping with building and packaging your application, without being tied to a specific IDE.
 This is especially useful if you use a build or continuous integration server, where IDEs aren't readily available.
 Instead, the build server can call the build system, providing it with a build configuration so it knows how to build your application for different platforms.
 If you want to know more about deploying your application, take a look [here](https://github.com/libgdx/libgdx/wiki/Deploying-your-application).
-{: .notice--primary}
+{: .notice--info}

 **Now you are ready to [import the project into your IDE and run it](/dev/import-and-running/).**